Curriculum Applied critical archaeology and heritage

 For these laboratories visit this page.

-Experimental Archaeology (2 CFU)
+Experimental Archaeology (2 cfu)

-Scientific director: Claudio Cavazzuti
+Scientific directors: Claudio Cavazzuti

 Type: in presence